 What was my goal?

-I’m considering attending is such event if I can benefit from it.
-This time my goal was to understand how NoSQL databases work in .NET world.
+I'm considering attending is such an event if I can benefit from it.
+This time my goal was to understand how NoSQL databases work in the .NET world.
 We used DynamoDB and it turned out that there is a nice database provided to utilize it.
-The biggest problem for our (and not only our) team was to change how we think about data modeling in NoSQL databases.
+The biggest problem for our (and not only our) team was to change how we think about data modelling in NoSQL databases.
 After a while of learning and playing with DynamoDB it turned out to be really handy stuff.
-Of course applied to the certain type of problems.
+Of course, applied to a certain type of problems.

 We used Visual Studio, C#, nancyfx, DynamoDB and GIT.
-Code does not look that bad.
-It’s probably obvious that the GUI part sucks :), but that was not the goal here.
-I wouldn’t take commit messages to serious or trustworthy either 🙂 But according to hackathon definition we had exactly a hackhathon 🙂
+The code does not look that bad.
+It's probably obvious that the GUI part sucks :), but that was not the goal here.
+I wouldn't take commit messages to serious or trustworthy either :) But according to hackathon definition we had exactly a hackathon :)

 Here few words about the event's organizers.
 There was a tutorial prepared by them for the event and I have to admit it was really useful.
 Smooth introduction what to install, run locally and use DynamoDB. for the first 30 min. we had a brief presentation about NoSQL.
 HashKeys, RangeKeys and so on.
 There were snacks and coffee available all the time.
 Pizza-lunch during the break.